mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 So, this is an example of a *callback* function.
 When a *result* of an *asynchronous* operation is ready, the *callback* function will be called together with the *result*.
 In this case, the *user* object.
 And in the *callback* function, we used the *Arrow* function syntax.

+> When a *result* of an *asynchronous* operation is ready, the *callback* function will be called together with the *result*.

 Now, here is a small exercise for you.
-In this program, let's imaging once we read a *user* object from the *database*, then we're going to look at this property *gitHubUsername*, and then we're going to call *github API*, to get the list of repositories for this user.
+In this program, let's imagine once we read a *user* object from the *database*, then we're going to look at this property *gitHubUsername*, and then we're going to call *github API*, to get the list of repositories for this user.
 So, we're going to create a function called *getRepositories*.
 This function takes an argument, which is the *username* of a user on *Github*, and it's going to return an array with a list of repositories.

 ```javascript
 function getRepositories(username) {